renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 print(someObject == referenceToSomeObject); // prints true
 {% endhighlight %}

-Objects are useful mostly to represent things that can only be one, ie. things that simply exist, like `4` or `a`.
+Objects are useful, mostly, to represent things that can only be one... things that simply exist, like `4` or `a`, that don't make sense to be created more than once.

-In other words, when we do not want to have several instances of this thing hanging around.
+In other words, we use objects when we do not want to have several instances of this thing hanging around.

 That's the case, for example, with `Suit` and `Rank`, which we defined using classes earlier.
-Every time we write `Hearts()` or `Four()`, for example, we are creating a new instance of `Hearts` and `Four`, respectively.
+Every time we write `Hearts()` or `Four()` we are creating a new instance of `Hearts` and `Four`, respectively.
 Besides the obvious waste of computer memory, this is not desirable because of the fact that `Four() == Four()`, as just one example, will return `false`!
 One can even say that's a bug in our current implementation!